proferosec/log4jScanner/README.md

 ### Methods Used

-Currently, the tool uses the following areas to try and send an exploit
+Currently, the tool uses the following areas to try and send an exploit:
+* Various `X-* headers` (we plan to enlarge these in the future)
+* URL parameter encoding
+* `User-Agent`

 ### Test setup